The Emergence of Reproducibility and Generalizability in Diffusion Models: Introduction

-Finally, we show that the consistent model reproducibility could be generalized to many other variants of diffusion model settings: conditional diffusion models, diffusion models for solving inverse problem, and fine-tuning diffusion models.
-Regarding conditional diffusion models, the model reproducibility is not only evident among different conditional diffusion models, but also it manifests in a structured way when comparing conditional models to their unconditional counterparts.
-Concerning solving inverse problem by using diffusion models as generative priors, we observe that the model reproducibility is confined within models using the same type of network architectures (e.g., either U-Net based or transformer-based architecture).
-Finally, in the context of fine-tuning diffusion models, we show partial fine-tuning of pretrained models reduces reproducibility but improves generalizability in ``memorization regime'' when compared to training from scratch.

-\paragraph{Summary of Contributions.} In summary, we briefly highlight our contributions below: \begin{itemize}[leftmargin=*] \item \textbf{Model reproducibility of unconditional diffusion models (\Cref{sec:uncond}).} We provide a systematic study of the of the unconditional diffusion model, regardless of the choices of network architectures, perturbation kernels, training and sampling settings. \item \textbf{Two regimes of model reproducibility (\Cref{sec:analysis}).} We find a strong correlation between reproducibility and generalizability for diffusion model.
-We provide a theoretical study for the memorization regime. \item \textbf{Model reproducibility of variants of diffusion models (\Cref{sec:reproducibility_more}).} We reveal the reproducibility in more various diffusion model settings, including conditional diffusion models, diffusion models for inverse problem solving, and fine-tuning diffusion models. \end{itemize} Finally, we conclude and discuss the implications of our results in \Cref{sec:conclusion}.
+\paragraph{Summary of contributions.} In summary, we briefly highlight our contributions below: \begin{itemize}[leftmargin=*] \itemsep0em \item \textbf{A comprehensive study of model reproducibility.} We present the first comprehensive and systematic study of the reproducibility in diffusion models.
+Our findings are consistent under various network architectures, noise perturbation kernels, training and sampling settings. \item \textbf{Two regimes of model reproducibility and distribution learning.} Our analysis reveals that reproducibility manifests in two regimes.
+We demonstrate that diffusion models learn different types of distributions (i.e., empirical vs. underlying distribution) in different regimes. \item \textbf{Model reproducibility beyond unconditional diffusion models.} Under various different settings, we show that reproducibility manifest in different but structured ways, including conditional diffusion models, inverse problem solving, fine-tuning. \end{itemize}